CAT Results 2018 are out tomorrow on 5th January 2018. Here's everything you need to know.

 What Is Normalization In CAT And Why You Should Care About It?

-Two commonly heard terms around CAT results and scorecards are"normalized score" or "scaled score".
+Two commonly heard terms around CAT (Common Admission Test) results and scorecards are"normalized score" or "scaled score".
 But what does it really mean, and how will CAT scores be "normalized"?

 Normalization is a concept in statistics, which essentially means the adjustment of values on different scales to form one equal and common scale.